SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex03/README.md

 [^Top of page](#)

 > Define following validations: to ensure the consitency of the entered data:
-> In the present exercise, you're going to define and implement three back-end validations, `validateCustomer` and `validateDates`, to respectively check if the customer ID that is entered the consumer is valid and if the begin date is in the future and if the value of the end date is after the begin date.
-These validations are only performed in the back-end (not on the UI) and are triggered independently of the caller, i.e. Fiori UIs or EML APIs.
+> In the present exercise, you're going to define and implement three back-end validations - **`validateCustomer`**, **`validateAgency`**, and **`validateDates`** - to respectively check if the customer ID and the agency ID that are entered by the consumer are valid, and if the begin date is in the future and the end date is after the begin date.
+These validations are only performed in the back-end (not on the UI).
+The validations are triggered independently of the consumer, i.e. Fiori UIs or EML APIs.

 > ⚠ **Note**: Validations are used to ensure the data consistency.
-They have been already handled in the RAP100 exercise document.
+They have been already handled in the [RAP100 exercise document](../../../rap100/readme.md#exercises).
 Therefore, we will not go into details about them again.
 We will simply quickly define and implement some validations that will be use to display other capabilities.

 <details>
   <summary>🔵 Click to expand!</summary>